Characteristic impedance: As a limiting case of infinite ladder networks

-Reversing the sign ± applied to the square root has the effect of reversing the direction of the flow of current.

 Lossless line

 The analysis of lossless lines provides an accurate approximation for real transmission lines that simplifies the mathematics considered in modeling transmission lines.
 A lossless line is defined as a transmission line that has no line resistance and no dielectric loss.
 This would imply that the conductors act like perfect conductors and the dielectric acts like a perfect dielectric.
 For a lossless line, R and G are both zero, so the equation for characteristic impedance derived above reduces to: